IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

 ![](InspirationPics/DifferentBooks.jpg style="float: right; width: 9rem")

-* No original Bible manuscript still exist
+* No original Bible manuscripts still exist
 * Thousands of manuscript copies exist for OT and NT
 * The copies have text differences or "variants"
 * Most variants are minor (e.g., spelling, word order)